ktap/ktap/doc/tutorial.md

 http://www.ktap.org

-ktap is a new script-based dynamic tracing tool for Linux, it uses a scripting language and lets users trace the Linux kernel dynamically. ktap is designed to give operational insights with interoperability that allows users to tune, troubleshoot and extend kernel and application.
+ktap is a new script-based dynamic tracing tool for Linux, it uses a scripting language and lets the user trace the Linux kernel dynamically. ktap is designed to give operational insights with interoperability that allows users to tune, troubleshoot and extend kernel and application.
 It's similar with Linux Systemtap and Solaris Dtrace.

-ktap have different design principles from Linux mainstream dynamic tracing language in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling kernel module for each script, safe to use in production environment, fulfilling the embedded ecosystem's tracing needs.
+ktap has different design principles from Linux mainstream dynamic tracing language in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling kernel module for each script, safe to use in production environment, fulfilling the embedded ecosystem's tracing needs.

 Highlights features:

-* simple but powerful scripting language
+* a simple but powerful scripting language
 * register based interpreter (heavily optimized) in Linux kernel
 * small and lightweight
-* not depend on gcc for each script running
+* not depend on the gcc toolchain for each script run
-* easy to use in embedded environment without debugging info
+* easy to use in embedded environments without debugging info
 * support for tracepoint, kprobe, uprobe, function trace, timer, and more
 * supported in x86, arm, ppc, mips
 * safety in sandbox

 # Getting started

 Requirements

-* Linux 3.1 or later(Need some kernel patches for kernel earlier than 3.1)
+* Linux 3.1 or later (requiring some kernel patches for kernel earlier than 3.1)
-* CONFIG_EVENT_TRACING enabled
+* `CONFIG_EVENT_TRACING` enabled
-* CONFIG_PERF_EVENTS enabled
+* `CONFIG_PERF_EVENTS` enabled
-* CONFIG_DEBUG_FS enabled
+* `CONFIG_DEBUG_FS` enabled

-     make sure debugfs mounted before insmod ktapvm
+     make sure debugfs mounted before `insmod ktapvm`

-     mount debugfs: mount -t debugfs none /sys/kernel/debug/
+     mount debugfs: `mount -t debugfs none /sys/kernel/debug/`
 * libelf (optional)
      Install elfutils-libelf-devel on RHEL-based distros, or libelf-dev on Debian-based distros.
-     Use `make NO_LIBELF=1` to build without libelf support. libelf is required for resolving symbols to addresses in DSO, and for sdt.
+     Use `make NO_LIBELF=1` to build without libelf support. libelf is required for resolving symbols to addresses in DSO, and for SDT.

-Note that those configuration is always enabled in Linux distribution, like REHL, Fedora, Ubuntu, etc.
+Note that those configurations should always be enabled in Linux distribution, like REHL, Fedora, Ubuntu, etc.

 1. Clone ktap from github

         $ git clone http://github.com/ktap/ktap.git
 2. Compiling ktap

         $ cd ktap
         $ make       #generate ktapvm kernel module and ktap binary
 3. Load ktapvm kernel module(make sure debugfs mounted)

         $ make load  #need to be root or have sudo access
 4. Running ktap

         $ ./ktap scripts/helloworld.kp